Isospin-based EWP-tree Relations: Conclusions

 If one analyzes a set of hadronic $B$ decays whose amplitudes are related by isospin, we argue that the SU(2)$_I$ EWP-tree relations for that set of decays must be used in the analysis.
 The $B \to\pi\pi$ SU(2)$_I$ EWP-tree relations can be used to include EWP contributions in the extraction of $\alpha$ from $B \to \pi\pi$ decays.
 Using the SU(2)$_I$ EWP-tree relations for $\btopik$, we show that the relation among $\btopik$ observables that was found to hold approximately using the SU(3)$_F$ EWP-tree relations ($+$ theory input) is actually exact.
 And if these EWP-tree relations are used to analyze the $\btopik$ puzzle, the discrepancy with the SM is found to be at the level of 4-5$\sigma$, much larger than what was found previously.

-{\bf Acknowledgements:} We thank R. Fleischer for bringing Refs.~\cite{Fleischer:2008wb, Fleischer:2018bld} to our attention.
-This work was financially supported by the National Science Foundation, Grant No.\ PHY-2310627 (B.B.), by NSERC of Canada (M.B., A.J., D.L., I.R.), and by FRQNT, Scholarship No.\ 363240 (M.B.).
+\acknowledgments{We thank R. Fleischer and G. Paz for respectively bringing Refs.~\cite{Fleischer:2008wb, Fleischer:2018bld} and Ref.~\cite{Paz:2002ev} to our attention.
+D.L. thanks S. Kumbhakar for helpful communications.
+This work was financially supported by the National Science Foundation, Grant No.\ PHY-2310627 (B.B.), by NSERC of Canada (M.B., A.J., D.L., I.R.), and by FRQNT, Scholarship No.\ 363240 (M.B.).}